spack/spack-tutorial/tutorial_buildsystems.rst

 With these options you can specify whether you want your executable to have the debug version only, release version or the release with debug information.
 Release executables tend to be more optimized than Debug.
-In Spack, we set the default as RelWithDebInfo unless otherwise specified through a variant.
+In Spack, we set the default as Release unless otherwise specified through a variant.

 Spack then automatically sets up the :code:`-DCMAKE_INSTALL_PREFIX` path, appends the build type (:code:`RelWithDebInfo` default), and then specifies a verbose